University of the Philippines Diliman: Palma Hall

-Palma Hall exemplifies the International Style of architecture, characterized by functional design and minimalist aesthetics.
-Concio incorporated Filipino architectural elements to enhance natural ventilation and lighting, making the structure well-adapted to the tropical climate.
-The asymmetrical layout and open-air corridors facilitate airflow and natural illumination, reflecting the modernist architectural trends of the era.
-The building is distinguished by its exposed concrete framework, horizontal louvers, and cantilevered balconies, all of which contribute to its practical and climate-responsive design.
+Palma Hall exemplifies the International Style of architecture, characterized by functional design and minimalist aesthetics, and the building is also distinguished by its exposed concrete framework, horizontal louvres, and cantilevered balconies.
+Concio incorporated Filipino architectural elements such as asymmetrical layout and open-air corridors to enhance natural ventilation and lighting, making the structure well-adapted to the tropical climate at the same time as reflecting modernist architectural trends.